 One of the best fast bowling tips for beginners is to start simple.
 Instead of trying to bowl at maximum pace immediately, focus on hitting the same area consistently.
 Accuracy and control form the foundation of every successful fast bowler.

 For beginners, the goal should not be raw pace alone.
-Many professional coaches believe that mastering line and length is one of the most important fast bowling techniques for long-term success.
+Many professional coaches believe that mastering line and length is viewed as a very important component of cricket fast bowling tips, one that promises long-term success.
+We believe the drills highlighted below will eliminate all your roadblocks surrounding the question of how to improve bowling accuracy in cricket.

 Target Cone Drill